GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/bundle-extensions/public-api/docs/modules/public-api/en.md

 # “Public API” Bundle

-This bundle contains extensions for improving your public APIs:
+This bundle contains extensions to superpower your public APIs:

 - **Security:** Grant access to the API to selected users only via Access Control
 - **Speed:** Cache the response of the GraphQL API via standard HTTP caching